upsetjs/upsetjs/packages/react/README.md

   given an array of elements where each is having a property called `.sets` containing a list of set names in which this element is part of. e.g. `{ sets: ['Blue Hair', 'Female']}`.
 The return value is a list of sets in the required data structures and having a `.elems` with an array of the input elements.
 - `asSets<T, S extends { name: string; elems: ReadonlyArray<T> }>(sets: ReadonlyArray<S>): (S & ISet<T>)[]`
   extends the given basic set objects (`name` and `elems`) with the required attributes for `UpSet`
-- `generateSetIntersections<T>(sets: ISets<T>, { min = 0, max = Infinity, empty = false } = {}): IIntersectionSet<T>[]`
+- `generateSetIntersections<T>(sets: ISets<T>, { min = 0, max = Infinity, empty = false } = {}): ISetCombination<T>[]`
-  one needs to generate the list of the intersections to show in case of customized sorting or filtering.
-This function takes the array of sets as input and computed all possible set intersections (aka. power set).
-The options allow to limit the generation to skip `empty` set intersections or enforce a minimum/maximum amount of sets in the intersection.
+  one needs to generate the list of the combinations to show in case of customized sorting or filtering.
+This function takes the array of sets as input and computed all possible set combinations (aka. power set).
+The options allow to limit the generation to skip `empty` set combinations or enforce a minimum/maximum amount of sets in the intersection.

 ## Usage